ismiljanic/SyntaxBase/README.md

 1. Ensure that **Java 17** (or higher) is installed.
 2. In IntelliJ, navigate to:
    `SyntaxBase/backend/src/main/java/opp`
-3. Locate the `TutorialApplication.java` class.
+3. Locate the `BackendApplication.java` class.
 4. Right-click the file and select **Run** to start the Spring Boot server.

 #### Screenshot